 - Contact arrangement: NO = SPST NO, OO = DPST NO, OC = SPST NO + SPST NC

-- The exact meaning is not given, but it can be treated as denoting “heavy spring” (single pole momentary action types only)
+- The exact meaning is not given, but it can be treated as denoting “heavy spring” as this suffix indicates the use of a 5 oz return spring (single pole momentary action types only)

 |T-5V||Unknown illuminated (absent from catalogue excerpt)|

 |T-5Y||2-unit version of T-5L, with strut-stabilised box lens keycap|